 $ dig of-mu.org NS +trace | tail -n 6

 of-mu.org.
 1800 IN NS dns1.p07.nsone.net.

 of-mu.org.
 1800 IN NS dns2.p07.nsone.net.

 ;; Received 127 bytes from 18.104.22.168#53(ns-80-c.gandi.net) in 171 ms

 The line to examine is the last line with “;; Received 127 bytes from”.
 This line shows which name server that answered this query last.

 What does the answer above show?
 It shows that the Netlify DNS name server record (NS records) did get sent.
-However, the “Received from” line shows that those name servers were not the name servers that answered for this custom domain.
+However, the “Received from” line shows that those name servers were not the name servers that answered for this production domain.
 (Please note, that Netlify using the DNS services of NS1 for our DNS infrastructure which is why the answers all contain

 The key here is to note that while the NS records above are for name servers used by Netlify DNS (the